paulsbruce/paulsbruce.io/_posts/2025/2025-01-16-to-found-and-seek.markdown

 I restarted conversations with a few really qualified early employer targets in October.
 Then I co-organized DevOpsDays Boston for the fifth (and final) year in a row.
 I also knew that hiring in Q4 is fraught, but the time to plant trees is always twenty years ago, so I also began to reach out to direct contacts and fill out applications in mid-November.

-Since that time, I've filled out dozens of applications for sales engineering roles I have the background for and could fulfil, talked to employers inside and outside the high tech space inundated with a backlog of candidates, watched as industry friends far more credentialed and active than I have been laid off as well...the labor market is absolutely nuts.
+Since that time, I've filled out dozens of applications for sales engineering roles I have the background for and could fulfill, talked to employers inside and outside the high tech space inundated with a backlog of candidates, watched as industry friends far more credentialed and active than I have been laid off as well...the labor market is absolutely nuts.
 I even asked my prior colleagues to weigh in with [testimonials](/sales-engineering/#_testimonials) and everyone was more than happy to do so.

 What I am focused on is what I do best, helping people understand what they need to in order to adopt new technology and making that an honest and useful spend of effort on both sides.
 I think of my current high tech employment prospects in terms of three fitness aspects: